About Zebra Drums

 “The thinnest and best looking staves I have ever seen”

 I take great pride in building the most resonating and stable stave shell as I can.
-Building a stave shell isn’t hard, but building it so that the shell stays as round as possible and every stave fits perfectly is really hard.
-It took me 5 years to perfect the shell so that every seam (seam of each stave) and the fingerjoint fits perfectly.
+Building a stave shell isn’t hard, but building it well is hard.
+By well I mean that it is durable.
+It took me 5 years to perfect the shell, by that I mean until I was satisfied with the result.
 In my opinion all shells have to look flawless, inside and out.
 What distinguishes my shells from others?

 - Each shell is carefully made with a strong stave shell construction from a hand picked selection of woods.
 Very special care is given and much effort is made in creating a stable thin shell without using reinforcement rings.
 Every stave is glued together with a special interlocking fingerjoint.
 This way you can build a much thinner shell (as thin as 5mm!).

 - All shells are only made using quartersawn staves.
-When inspecting my shells you will not ever see a flame in the wood.
+When inspecting my shells you will not ever see the normal grain pattern (flame-like grain).
 You will only see straight grain patterns (straight grains always alternate in dark and light stripes, hence the name Zebra), comparable to the neck of guitars.
-This way the shell is less prone to undergo dimensional change due to change in moisture content.
-In other words, the shell is more likely to keep its true round shape.
+This way soundwaves travel better through the wood, which again improves sound characteristics.

 - Every shell I make is finished inside and out.
 Especially the insides and bearing edges of the shell are important.
 After some research I made my own recipe of special wax to seal and finish the insides and bearing edges to create a barrier so moisture can’t penetrate.
 This again improves the stability of the shell.